RadioJackie/Homeworl-02/README.md

-# Homework-02
+# Homeworl-02

-Portfolio
+# Portfolio

-This is a Portfolio repository made to host my future projects.
+This is a responsive website built to host my repository in the future.

+# Technology Used

     HTML
     CSS
-    themed bootstrap from bootswatch
+    themes from bootstrap